KissLog-net/KissLog.Documentation/source/on-premises/Docker.rst

 Docker
 =============================

-KissLog can be run as a Docker application.
+KissLog can be run as a Docker application, thanks to `Marcio <https://github.com/zimbres>`_ valuable contribution.

 The official KissLog Docker repositories are the following: